-Governor General to honour P.K.
+Governor-General to honour P.K.
 Subban's $10-million hospital gift

 Defenceman P.K.
-Subban will receive an honour from Gov. Gen. David Johnson to acknowledge his charitable work.
+Subban will receive an honour from Governor-General David Johnston to acknowledge his charitable work.

 The former Montreal Canadiens star will be given a Meritorious Service Decoration (civil division) while 12 others will receive the Sovereign’s Medal for Volunteers in a ceremony on Wednesday in the P.K.
 Subban Atrium at the Montreal Children’s Hospital.